 Best Affordable Neighborhoods in Bethesda, MD

-Some of the cheapest neighborhoods in Bethesda are Westwood, Rosedale Park, and Wildwood Manor.
+Some of the cheapest neighborhoods in Bethesda are Westwood, Wildwood Manor, and West Chevy Chase Heights.
 These neighborhoods offer some of the lowest rent prices in Bethesda, making them ideal for renters on a budget.
-As of February 11, 2026, the average rent in Bethesda is $2,390, which is 2.2% lower than last year.
+As of May 13, 2026, the average rent in Bethesda is $2,446, which is 0.4% lower than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Westwood